BATTERY TECH 101

 LifePO4 batteries have been used with E-Vehicles for a while now, they are very safe, low risk of rupturing or catching fire, but they are a lower power cell with an energy density of 140-150 Watt-hours/KG and cell voltage of 3.2v so you need more cells to make up the same voltage as a LiPO pack.
 Their cycle life is very dependant on cell quality, there are a lot of LifePO4 batteries being sold on Ebay and out of China that are low grade 2 cells and many only survive a few hundred charges if you are lucky.

-We have run cycle life tests on our Grade 1 LifePO4 cells and after 1000 cycles their internal resistance rises which reduces their capacity and retained voltage under load around 20%.
-LifePO4 chemistry is also expensive to produce in high quality, we only import the premium grade1 lithium cells which is why the cost can be high.
+We have run cycle life tests on Grade 1 LifePO4 cells and after 1000 cycles their internal resistance rises which reduces their capacity and retained voltage under load around 20%.
+LifePO4 chemistry is also expensive to produce in high quality.

 Lithium Ion 18650 cells are a well known cylindrical cell with 3.7v nominal and 4.2v fully charged.
 Found in laptop batteries they are usually a low output cell and not really suitable to hi power Ebikes, good for 200-250w bikes if the pack capacity is high enough.